|Copa Libertadores 1972|

 ST: Arsenio Erico (Paraguay)

-Arsenio Erico is considered the best Paraguayan footballer of all time.
+Arsenio Erico is considered the best Paraguayan footballer of all time and one of the greatest ever to play in the Argentinian league..
 He started his club career with Club Nacional of Paraguay in 1930, but better known for his career in Argentina.
 He is the all-time highest goalscorer in the Argentine first division, with 295 goals, all of them scored with Independiente between 1933 and 1946.
 He also played for Huracán.
 He was Alfredo Di Stefano's idol.

 Diego Forlan, Aníbal Tarabini, Raúl Bernao, Miguel Lopez, Pedro Monzón, Jorge Olguín, Luis Artime, Gabriel Milito, Rubén Galván, Daniel Monyenegro,